wangcongyi/life/english/mood.md

   - I should like to give it a try, if i knew how.
   - If i had wings, I could fly to your side.
   - He might be able to help if he were here.
+  - I would wash my car if i had the time.

 对过去的虚拟
   - The accident could have been prevented if the driver had been more careful.
+  - I would have washed my car if i had had the time yesterday.

 对将来的虚拟
   - If i were to tell the truth to my boyfriend, he would kill me!
   - If he were to graduate on schedule, you could call me blind.
+  - I would wash my car if i were to have the time tomorrow.